 African Spiritual Roots of Gospel MusicWith Dr. Daniel Walker and the Gospel Music Workshop of America Los Angeles Chapter

-The African Spiritual Roots of Gospel Music program challenged the assumption that gospel as a form of music emerged from Christian roots.
+The African Spiritual Roots of Gospel Music program challenged the assumption that the gospel music form emerged from Christian roots.

 Dr. Daniel E. Walker is a globally recognized scholar, filmmaker and public speaker working in fields including history, film and religion.
 He is founding director of the University of Southern California Digital Library’s Gospel Music History Archive.
 In 2018, he served as lead historian and co-curator of How Sweet the Sound: Gospel Music in Los Angeles, an exhibit at the California African American Museum.